alexsniffin/go-api-example/README.md

     └── store
 ```

 The design of the project follows a domain-driven approach.
-Components are seperated by their behavior to avoid tight-coupling and promote reuseability, maintainability, testability and complexity as a project grows.
+Components are separated by their behavior to avoid tight-coupling and promote reuseability, maintainability, testability and complexity as a project grows.

 Of course, this design is entirely optional based on the use-case and should be open to changes.
 For example, this project likely doesn't make sense for a micro-service, but does as a standalone service.
 These decisions should be carefully made when starting a new project.
 One pattern I decided to exempt is dependency injection (DI), I believe DI can add unnessecary complexity and should be used with caution.
 Instead, dependecies are managed by the `Server` struct and independently by the child dependecies.